MarcoAigner/Codeacademy-Web-Development-Career-Path-Code/README.md

 - <a href="#message-mixer">Message Mixer</a>

-    Learning javasscript cross-module communication using both the `module.exports` and the ES6 `export` syntax
+    Learning javascript cross-module communication using both the `module.exports` and the ES6 `export` syntax

 - <a href="#musicon">Musicon Instruments</a>